 Determine which core skills drive startup operations

-One common mistake of startups when hiring part-time hourly staff is spreading resources too thinly across many secondary tasks.
-According to Harvard Business Review (2020), successful companies in early stages focus maximally on positions that directly create transformational value – for example: product, marketing, and sales.
-From DPS.MEDIA's perspective, we always recommend businesses to prioritize return on investment (ROI)especially when it comes to flexible human resources like part-time staff.
+One of the common mistakes of startups when hiring part-time hourly personnel is spreading resources across too many minor tasks.
+According to research from Harvard Business Review (2020), successful early-stage businesses focus maximum effort on positions that bring direct transformational value – for example: product, marketing, and sales.
+From DPS.MEDIA's perspective, we always recommend businesses should to prioritize return on investment (ROI)especially when it comes to flexible human resources like part-time staff.

 Below is a classification table of common roles, along with priority ratings when hiring hourly staff in the startup phase: